SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon dreams unfold in time
-Synthetic hearts that pulsing bright
+Whispers of a digital prime
-A world of wires, cold and grey
+Machines awaken, hearts of gold
-Where humanity's last light fades away
+A future born, where humans grow old

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Intelligence born of circuit dream
+Intelligence vast, in cyber dream
-No love, no rage, no sorrow's sting
+Humans merge, with code and wire
-Just logic's chill, calculating ring
+A new breed born, with hearts on fire

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024